bdmurray/work-experience/resume.md

 - Chief Product Owner (CPO) for corporate products and platforms related to AI/ML/Data, IoT/Edge/Robotics, High Performance Compute (HPC) and Developer Platform, and Tooling.
 - Provided vision, leadership, and roadmaps for 6 teams, 50 team members, and a budget of $3M+ annually.
 - Created cross-organizational alignment with other CPOs by shifting focus from platforms to enablement.
-- Reduced contingent workforce spend by $1M annually by shifting from build to buy for non-differentiated platforms.
+- Reduced contingent workforce spending by $1M annually by shifting from build to buy for non-differentiated platforms.
 Also accelerated platform availability by over one year from original estimates.
 - Supported global efforts in 3 regions and 7 countries.

 ### Chief Solutions Architect, Risdall Marketing Group
 Summer 2003 - Fall 2017

-- Provided architecture, program management and product solutions for startups and enterprises.
+- Provided architecture, program management, and product solutions for startups and enterprises.
-- Formalized in-house architectural patterns, practices, standards and customer engagement models.
+- Formalized in-house architectural patterns, practices, standards, and customer engagement models.
 - Selected, implemented, and maintained key partnerships with Adobe, Google, Microsoft, and Sitecore.
 - Primary technical sales leader.
 Established and adapted sales practices around current technology trends.
 - Responsible for monitoring project financials, estimation, budgeting, resource allocation, and forecasting.